bseverns/DiceLoop/README.md

 audio straight to the DAC.
 The ASCII diagram is rough, but the code comments mirror it line-by-line so you can always map theory to firmware.

+### Analog Front-End (Where the ADC actually lives)

+There *is* an ADC in the loop—it just sits on the Teensy Audio Shield instead of on the microcontroller. `AudioControlSGTL5000 audioShield` is now part of the global rig inside `src/audio_pipeline.cpp`, and `setupAudioPipeline()` wakes the codec, flips the input to **line in**, dials a sane gain, and leaves you with a low-noise stereo feed ready for the chaos engine.
+The Teensy 4.0’s built-in ADC is still tethered to a half-baked PJRC driver aimed at Kinetis-era silicon, so we disable that module during the build (see the note in the flashing section).
+If you really want to jam a guitar straight into the microcontroller, grab a Teensy 3.x or port the ADC driver forward.

 ## Control Map & Chaos Knob Lore

 These parameters are polled each loop and shoved straight into the audio path.